mat0ta/tota_permid/README.md

 ## Thanks for dowloading it!

 ##Notes
-- The BOT is in a .rar file.
-Unzip it and start it.
+- The BOT is in the Github file.
+Just start it.
 It is Plug and Play (NODE.js Required)

 ## Support and more free scripts in: https://discord.gg/9tspPPHEfM